ab-10/Hawk/Readme.md

 # Hawk

 Hawk aims to provide transparent and explainable functionality for obtaining properties of words and determining whether triples of words are _discriminative_.

-## What does that mean?
+## What constitutes a discriminative triple?

-__Discriminative triples__ are triples of words where there's a significantly stronger relationship between the first and the third word than the second and third.
-For example, triple _hawk,elephant,flies_ is discriminative, but _hawk,elephant,animal_ is not.
+We can affirm said triple is discriminative if the feature allows to discriminate the pivot from the comparison, that is, if it applies to the pivot but not to the comparison.
+Here's an example:

+	- Pivot: Paris
+	- Comparison: Barcelona
+	- Feature: French

+This is a discriminative triple: French applies to Paris because Paris is a French city, but not to Barcelona, since it isn't.It is important to mention that as soon as the feature and the comparison are related, the triple is not discriminative.
+Therefore, a triple where the feature does not apply to the pivot but to the comparison is still not discriminative.

 ## How can I use it?
 The best way to use Hawk is through the API.